 After orientation, volunteers will be assigned to a specific project that will depend on the needs and availability of the projects, and according to personal preference.

 Teaching Project: Volunteers will be placed in a school in the community.
 You will work with children aged 7-11, who know very little or no English.
 The main focus of your role is to teach basic English comprehension skills and in so doing, prepare them for primary and secondary school.
 They are taught English through creative games and also learn the necessary skills to become serious and successful students.
 Volunteer tasks can include:

 - Creating lesson plans

 - Tutoring children

 - Running sports activities

-Medical Project: Lack of medical care and healthcare resources is a significant problem for the Ubud community.
+Medical Outreach: Lack of medical care and healthcare resources is a significant problem for the Ubud community.
 This project encourages and inspires local children to care more about their personal health and hygiene.
 This could include teaching them how to brush their teeth, wash their hands as well as how to clean their body and clothes.
-You will help improve the healthcare situation by running informational health sessions as well as showing them ways they can live healthier lives.
+You will help improve the healthcare situation by leading informational health sessions as well as showing them ways they can live healthier lives.

 Construction Project: At this project, you will be helping to improve the local infrastructure of the community by renovating and repairing existing buildings.You will also be working as part of a team, with construction workers and local laborers, helping to build a sense of solidarity within the community.

 A typical day: You will work on your morning project from 9am to 11am and create goals and tasks for the day ahead.
 After lunch at the volunteer house, you will be driven back to your project site, where you will complete your volunteer tasks.
 At around 5pm you will be taken back to the volunteer house, where you will have the rest of your evening free.You will work for approximately 4-5 hours per day, Monday through Friday.Your weekends are free to explore Bali or travel to other destinations.